Tender Braised Lamb Shanks with Figs and Red Wine

 shallow bowl filled with braised lamb shank on top of mashed potatoes

-A rich and decadent meal for your holiday table or dinner with friends: Braised Lamb Shanks with figs and red wine.
-An entire lamb shank for each person with plenty of delicious sauce.
-The dried figs creates a rich sauce with depth of flavor.
+A show-stopping dish for your holiday table: Tender Braised Lamb Shanks with figs and red wine!
+An entire lamb shank for each person.
+A rich tomato sauce with dried figs and red wine.
 A truly spectacular meal — perfect for holiday gatherings or cozy fall nights.
 One of those great recipes for all your special occasions!

 4.50 from 4 votes